 Built to achieve better aerodynamics than a jet fighter, named to sound like an uncomfortable medical procedure.
 Seriously, though, the Probe was a four-seater with a lower drag coefficient than any production car today.
 It also looked like it was hovering, from a certain angle.

-Leaving aside that dated background, it’s hard to tell the space-age Ford GT90 was first revealed to the world more than 17 years ago.
+Leaving aside that dated background, it’s hard to tell the space-age Ford GT90 was first revealed to the world so long ago.
 Pumping out 720bhp from a quad-turbocharged V12, it could accelerate to 60mph in 3.1 seconds and up to 100mph in 6.2 seconds, before going onto a lightning top speed of 235mph.
 We’re talking Bugatti Veyron performance, but way before it even existed.

 Because of the heat spewed out from the V12, the spiritual successor to the GT40 was said to use Space Shuttle ceramic tiles to keep the exhaust from melting body panels.

-The BMW GINA – a rather torturous acronym for "Geometry and functions In ‘N’ Adaptations" – does away with traditional rigid body materials in favour of a man-made fabric skin that is durable, resilient and able to cope with high and low temperatures.
+The BMW GINA – a rather torturous acronym for “Geometry and functions In ‘N’ Adaptations” – does away with traditional rigid body materials.
+Instead there’s a man-made fabric skin that is durable, resilient and able to cope with high and low temperatures.
 The result is a car that can change shape thanks to a moveable frame.

 Driving into the sea or a lake doesn’t have to be ruin your day.
-On the contrary, with the Volkswagen Aqua and its hovercraft-style air cushion, you can cruise across water, ice and snow and move seamlessly between any surfaces at up to 62mph.
+On the contrary, with the Volkswagen Aqua and its hovercraft-style air cushion, you can cruise across water, ice and snow.
+Plus move seamlessly between any surfaces at up to 62mph.

 We know you’ve always secretly dreamed about a car that looks reminiscent of a garden honey bee.
 What, you haven’t?
 Oh, this is awkward.
 Well this is what we’ve been waiting for, anyway – the Peugeot Honey-B.

-This bizarre SUV-type vehicle is powered by hydrogen fuel cells, has four-wheel drive and steering and sports full panoramic windows so everyone can see just how cool you are as you drop your kids off at the hive.
+This bizarre SUV-type vehicle is powered by hydrogen fuel cells, has four-wheel drive and steering.
+Plus it sports full panoramic windows so everyone can see just how cool you are as you drop your kids off at the hive.
 Sorry, school.